-Built early in the 16th century; according to A Survey of Suffolk Parish History it was listed in 1520 as "Inn of the Hart".
+According to A Survey of Suffolk Parish History it was listed in 1520 as "Inn of the Hart".

-Beer served through handpulls
+- Beer served through handpumps

 - Lunchtime meals (not just snacks)

-Restaurant or separate dining area
+- Restaurant or separate dining area

-Separate public bar
+- Separate bar

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)